 Pros: The M2M eSIM Standard is also secure by design.
 It facilitates carrier migration and in theory offers remote centralized management and provisioning of carrier profiles.
 However, it isn’t as cut and dry as it seems.

 Cons: M2M eSIM implementation is cumbersome, time intensive, and has long capital investment cycles.
 It requires collaboration between the enterprise, eSIM manufacturers, and the wireless carrier throughout the manufacturing process for implementation.
 Furthermore, while the standard provides centralized management and provisioning of carrier profiles, the enterprise doesn’t have control or flexibility over the management of carrier profiles.

 The challenges with the M2M Standard are well known in the industry and the GSMA is working on finding solutions.
 Unfortunately, this will take some time.
 There are a few companies that are trying to orchestrate collaboration between carriers that will allow enterprise to have some flexibility in easily changing carriers.
 However, this is limited to second and third tier carriers that are willing to cooperate.

 Webbing was founded with the objective to lead the evolution to sustainable global data connectivity with innovative, high-quality, and scalable technology.
-Reach out to learn more about Webbing’s innovative solutions for eSIM technology in the Enterprise and M2M space.
+Reach out to [email protected] to learn more about Webbing’s innovative solutions for eSIM technology in the Enterprise and M2M space.